This information is part of the Colgate University catalog, 2020–21.

 Students who wish to enter the program should submit an application to the director of teacher preparation as soon as possible.
 Application materials include a personal teaching statement, transcripts, an academic writing piece, and a letter of recommendation.
 Acceptance into a teacher certification program does not guarantee acceptance into the student-teaching semester.

 Students are tentatively approved for student teaching in the spring of their junior year for undergraduates.
 Final approval depends on successful completion of all prerequisite courses in their program by the end of the spring term.
 A decision is made by the department to approve a candidate for student teaching based on previous academic performance at Colgate as well as the apparent suitability of the candidate for the teaching profession.
-The student must also submit to the program a letter of recommendation written by an individual who has observed the student in some teaching/learning capacity in a school setting.
-In general, the following GPA requirements will apply: for the secondary teaching programs, students should maintain a 3.00 GPA in education courses, 3.00 in the teaching field, and 3.00 overall; for the elementary teaching program, students will be expected to have a 3.00 GPA in education courses and a 3.00 overall.
+The student must also submit to the program a letter of recommendation written by an individual who, ideally, has observed the student in some teaching/learning capacity in a school setting.
+For content and pedagogical core courses required by the New York undergraduate students must receive a grade of C or above and graduate students must receive a grade of B- or above in order to meet expectations.
+Students must achieve at least a 3.0 cumulative grade point average, or its equivalent, in the program leading to the baccalaureate or graduate degree in order to be eligible for program completion and certification.

-Candidates for teacher certification in New York must pass competency examinations prepared by the State Education Department.
-(For comparative data from Colgate and other teacher education programs within New York State see www.highered.nysed.gov) Initial certification is available to U.S. citizens and to non-citizens who have completed a letter of intent to become a U.S. citizen.
+Candidates for teacher certification in New York must pass competency examinations prepared by the State Education Department (for comparative data from Colgate and other teacher education programs within New York State see www.highered.nysed.gov).
 Teacher certification students are required to spend a minimum of 100 hours in a variety of field experiences related to coursework prior to student teaching.
 Please note that completing certification requirements is not the same as majoring in educational studies.

 Students who wish to gain New York State teacher certification have the option of completing their professional semester in the fall term following graduation as part of the ninth semester program.
 To be eligible for this special program, students must have received their Colgate degree in the academic year prior to the professional semester and completed all other certification prerequisites prior to enrolling in the ninth semester.
 In the ninth semester, students are allowed to enroll only in the professional semester courses, which consist of two or three seminars (depending upon adolescence or childhood certification) and student teaching.
 Students admitted into the ninth semester program will be charged a small administrative fee (currently waived), must meet the usual requirements for enrollment at Colgate (such as proof of health insurance), and are responsible for locating their own off-campus housing.
 Students interested in the ninth semester program should meet with an educational studies faculty member to determine if they are eligible and apply to the program in the spring of their senior year.